bintus-ux/stage-three-task/README.md

 On opening the file "stage-three-task"

-deploy app locally by typing into the terminal "npm strt"
+deploy app locally by typing into the terminal "npm start"